 At Granite Seed, we believe that making your residential or commercial property look the way you want shouldn’t come at the cost of the environment.
 Instead, our sustainable growth products and planting aids help you use all-natural solutions to both beautifying your land and enhancing your soil’s productivity.

-Planting legumes and nitrogen-fixing trees, ground cover, and shrubs are a strategic and safe way to increase your soil’s nitrogen levels long-term.
+Planting legumes and nitrogen fixing plants, trees, ground cover, and shrubs are a strategic and safe way to increase your soil’s nitrogen levels long-term.
 Of course, if you’re unsure if your soil supports bacteria, you can also use planting aids for seed establishment such as mycorrhizal inoculants.

 With over 30 years of experience providing smarter, safer reclamation and conservation methods, Granite Seed has the right set of tools to bring your property back to life.